Epcot One Day Itinerary [2024]

 Most guests will just have the first two opportunities, at 7AM and 1PM.

 If you successfully join the virtual queue, then you simply go to the ride when your group gets called.
-Alternatively, you can pay for an individual Lightning Lane (available at 7AM for resort guests and, subject to availability, park open for everyone else).
+Alternatively, you can pay for a Lightning Lane Single Pass.

 Basic Outline of an Epcot Day